-Yesterday’s New York Times shined a light on EPA Administrator Scott Pruitt’s 2017 calendar and the meetings he’s been taking with the business community and nonprofit groups.
-On the list: a visit in March to the NAM’s spring board of directors meeting in Scottsdale, Arizona.
+Yesterday’s New York Times shined a light on Environmental Protection Agency (EPA) Administrator Scott Pruitt’s 2017 calendar and the meetings he has been taking with the business community and nonprofit groups.
+On the list: a visit in March to the National Association of Manufacturers’ (NAM) spring board of directors meeting in Scottsdale, Arizona.

-This year, we extended a speaking invitation to Administrator Pruitt and we’re glad he said yes.
+This year, we extended a speaking invitation to Administrator Pruitt, and we are glad he said yes.
 And by the way, Administrator Pruitt didn’t just hear about the regulations we want to see fixed under his leadership.
-He heard about the areas where EPA is doing great work that we support.
+He heard about the areas where the EPA is doing great work that we support.
 We asked him to put resources into the Office of Chemical Safety and Pollution Prevention, so it can properly implement the Lautenberg Chemical Safety Act, the overwhelmingly bipartisan chemical safety law put into place in 2016.
 The room included the men and women running the operations of hundreds of manufacturers the EPA regulates.
-They represent all points of view on the political spectrum, and, most importantly, can actually tell the Administrator what it’s like to implement the regulations the EPA puts out.
+They represent all points of view on the political spectrum, and, most importantly, can actually tell the administrator what it’s like to implement the regulations the EPA puts out.

 We’ll continue to invite EPA leadership to address our board, no matter who is in charge.
 Manufacturers strongly support the EPA’s mission to protect health and the environment.

 - EPA Issues Directive Protecting Against “Sue and Settle” - October 16, 2017

 - Yes, Manufacturers Met with Scott Pruitt; Here’s Why That’s a Good Thing - October 4, 2017

 - ARPA-E and the Continuing Need for Transformational Energy Technologies - October 2, 2017